Trying to narrow down your approach for 2022’s digital marketing campaign?

 As it happens, one shift in user preference is happening right now.
 People are looking for much longer, more in-depth content these days.
 It used to be that the 300-word blog post was the most effective option in terms of SEO content.

-However, keep in mind that these figures are really just averages and they don’t take into consideration who the blogs are written for or the format they are written in.
+However, keep in mind that these figures are really just averages and they don’t take into consideration who the blogs are written for, the format they are written in or any other considerations about your SEO best practices - it's not all about word count.

 The question of ‘how long should a blog post be’ is pretty difficult to provide a definitive answer to as it varies depending on a number of factors; the industry it is being written for, the type of blog post it is, and how much quality content you have to put into the post.